 According to www.EnergyStar.gov:“If every American home replaced just one light bulb with a light bulb that’s earned the ENERGY STAR, we would save enough energy to light 3 million homes for a year, save about $600 million in annual energy costs, and prevent 9 billion pounds of greenhouse gas emissions per year, equivalent to those from about 800,000 cars.”

-Think about the changes that you can make by simply replacing the outdated incandescent bulbs in your home as they burn out with one of the Alternative Lighting Solutions below.
-Here are some details on a couple of the most popular Alternative Lighting Solutions available.
+Think about the changes that you can make by simply replacing the outdated incandescent bulbs in your home as they burn out with one of the alternative lighting solutions below.

 Modern CFL bulbs for use in homes consist of a curved fluorescent tube and electronic ballast in a single unit, designed as a direct replacement for standard blubs.
 They use 3-4 times less power than comparable incandescent bulbs.
 These are great options to replace your standard light bulbs, but they do have a few small drawbacks.